Shorinji Kempo: Emblem

 The swastika, called manji in Japanese, was originally the emblem for Shorinji Kempo, as it is used in Dharmic religions, as well as by many cultures around the world, for centuries.
-The swastika can either mean love (left-facing) and strength (right-facing) which symbolize Kongo-zen teaching.
+The swastika can either mean love (left-facing) and strength (right-facing) which symbolise Kongo-zen teaching.
 However, given the social stigma that the swastika carries, the WSKO replaced it with the character 拳 (ken), which means "fist", in the center of tate-manji (swastika guarded by shields) on the emblem or using nagare-manji which meant "rounded swastika".

 In 2005, the Shorinji Kempo Group introduced a new symbol for all the international Shorinji Kempo federations.
 The new mark is called so-en (double circle) and it is said that this is the extreme shape of two swastikas intertwined.
 The so-en emblem is put on the training uniform (keikogi), belt (obi), and the hōi, a black robe worn by high-ranking practitioners during exhibitions.

 History

-Doshin Sō, birthname Michiomi Nakano, was born in Okayama prefecture and spent his youth in northern China, first with his grandfather and then as an intelligence agent of the occupying Imperial Japanese Army to collect military information during the war.
+Doshin Sō, birthname Michiomi Nakano, was born in Okayama Prefecture and spent his youth in northern China, first with his grandfather and then as an intelligence agent of the occupying Imperial Japanese Army to collect military information during the war.
 As part of his cover, he was posted to a Taoist school as an apprentice.
-There, Nakano met Chen Lian (陳 良), a Taoist priest and master of Báilián Mén Quán or Báilián Quán (meaning "White Lotus Fist").
+There, Nakano met Chen Liang (陳 良), a Taoist priest and master of Báilián Mén Quán or Báilián Quán (meaning "White Lotus Fist").
 After some time, Chen introduced Nakano to Wen Taizong (文 太宗), a master in Yihe Mén Quán or Yihe Quán (meaning "Righteous Harmony Fist").
 Wen would take in Nakano as his student at the Shaolin Temple, at Henan, and passed onto him the title of grandmaster in that specific style of quan fa.

 In the final days of the Second World War, the Soviet Union broke its neutrality pact with Japan, declaring war.
 The Soviets invaded Manchuria on 9 August, and overran the Japanese in less than 11 days.
 The aftermath was appalling; Japanese casualties were tenfold than that of the Soviets'; both civilians and wounded Japanese soldiers were left to die while the army retreated; and many Japanese civilians committed mass suicide.
-It was in this carnage that Dōshin Sō recognized and understood the "nature of the human being".
+It was in this carnage that Dōshin Sō recognised and understood the "nature of the human being".
 According to his book, the nature and quality of the person is extremely important since politics, law, and day-to-day living are all conducted by human beings.